Contents on this page

 SisterStay, you will be prompted to review your experience.
 This involves

 a ‘thumbs up’ and accompanying comment.
-Please be honest but not unkind in your
+Please remember that we are not offering hotel accommodation.
+Be honest but not unkind in your

 evaluation.
 In particular, other Guests would like to know about ease of